 At about 11:45 pm, Imbo and Petrone left Abilene's.
 Petrone was going to drive Imbo to her condo in Mount Laurel, NJ, and then return to his own home.
 This would be the last time anyone saw them.

-Imbo's family first noticed something was amiss when Imbo failed to show up for an 11 am hair appointment on Sunday morning.
+Imbo's family first noticed something was amiss when Imbo failed to show up for a hair appointment on Sunday morning at 11 am.
 However, panic didn't truly set in until 3 pm, when her husband Joseph arrived at her condo to drop off their son, "little Joe," and Imbo was absent.
 Her brother, John Ottobre, later said, “She wouldn’t have missed that.
 No way.”

 Police usually wait 48 hours to begin a missing person search, but the families started immediately.
 That night, Ottobre and Petrone's father, Richard Petrone Sr., began searching for the missing couple and combed the streets of Philadelphia until the next morning.